18 September 2018, 2.30–3.30 pm (AEST)

 The latest version of the ACCESS coupled model (ACCESS-CM2) is also being prepared for Australian participation in the World Climate Research Programme’s Coupled Model Intercomparison Project version 6 (CMIP6).
 CMIP makes simulations from climate models around the world publicly available for use by international researchers.
 When completed, the ACCESS-CM2 climate simulations will be submitted to the global CMIP6 database where they will be used by researchers around the world and in the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report (a coordinated assessment report on the global climate system).

-In this webinar, Dr Harun Rashid will talk about building the ACCESS climate model, Hub research to improve the atmospheric model component of ACCESS, and preparation of ACCESS for submission to CMIP6.
-Research results from previous versions of ACCESS will also be briefly outlined, to indicate the expected outcomes from the latest version of ACCESS.
+In this webinar, Dr Harun Rashid talks about building the ACCESS climate model, Hub research to improve the atmospheric model component of ACCESS, and preparation of ACCESS for submission to CMIP6.
+He also briefly outlines research results from previous versions of ACCESS to indicate the expected outcomes from the latest version of ACCESS.

 About the presenter